atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 An error occurred (ExpiredToken) when calling the GetCallerIdentity operation: The security token included in the request is expired
 ```

-### Solution
+**Solution**
-Terraform cannot deploy resources into the AWS cloud if your security token has expired.
-You will need to renew your token and retry.
+Terraform cannot deploy resources into the AWS cloud if you are have no access to AWS account or the security token has expired.
+You need to login to your AWS account or renew your token and retry.

-## How to unlock terraform
+## Unlock the Terraform state
 If user interrupts the execution of install or uninstall actions, Terraform never get a chance to unlock the locked resources.
 In this case Terraform cannot capture the lock in next attempt.

-### Symptom
+**Symptom**
+Terraform cannot acquire the state lock snf you eill see the following error:

 ```
 Acquiring state lock.
 This may take a few moments...